VivekVallabhan3407/RealEstateProject/README.md

 # Real Estate Project

 This is a Real Estate Project that is made using ReactJs and Tailwind CSS.
-This project aims to provide a seamless and intuitive experience for users looking to buy, sell, or rent properties.
+This project aims to provide a seamless and intuitive experience for users looking to buy or rent properties.
 With a clean and modern user interface, users can easily browse through various real estate listings, view property details, and contact  for more information.
+They can save their selected properties to wishlist for future reference.

 ## Features